ayosecu/security-terms/08_Web_Application/04_Cert_Transparency.md

       - CAs must log certificates in public CT logs to remain trusted by browsers.

 ## 6. Verifying Certificates Using CT Logs
-You can verify a certificate’s transparency by checking it against public CT logs:
+You can verify a certificate’s transparency by checking it against public CT logs.

 ### a.
 Tools for Verification
   - crt.sh